William McKinley’s Tomb

 See him: Wow!

-This presidential tomb is as big as they come – technically Grant’s Tomb may be taller, but it’s on flat land.
+This presidential tomb is as big as they come.
+Technically Grant’s Tomb may be taller, but that one’s on flat land.
 McKinley’s tomb, meanwhile, is on a massive hill, towering over Canton like a colossus.
 Quite a few Canton residents have taken to using the long staircase leading up to the tomb for exercise – one woman told me her workout consists of going up and down the stairs ten times.
 She was in great shape, though if McKinley is up there watching, he must wonder why so many people come right up to the tomb without going in.

 William and Ida McKinley's sarcophagus